If You Smell Gas

 - A LEAK CHECK IS REQUIRED.
-In many states, a propane retailer or a qualified service technician must preform a leak check of your propane system before turning on the gas.
+In many states, a propane retailer or a qualified service technician must perform a leak check of your propane system before turning on the gas.

 IF A PILOT LIGHT REPEATEDLY GOES OUT or is very difficult to light, there may be a safety problem.
 DO NOT try to fix the problem yourself.
-It is strongly recommended that only a QUALIFIED SERVICE TECHNICIAN light any pilot light that any pilot light that has gone out.
+It is strongly recommended that only a QUALIFIED SERVICE TECHNICIAN light any pilot light that has gone out.

 YOU ARE TAKING THE RISK of starting a fire or an explosion if you light a pilot light yourself.
 Carefully follow all of the manufacturer’s instructions and warnings concerning the appliance before attempting to light the pilot.

 LEAVE IT TO THE EXPERTS.
 Only a qualified service technician has the training to install, inspect, service, maintain, and repair your appliances.
 Have your appliances and propane system inspected just before the start of the heating season.

 HELP YOUR APPLIANCES "BREATHE."

 Check the vents of your appliances to be sure that flue gases can flow easily to the outdoors; clear away any insect or bird nest or other debris.
 Also, clear the area around your appliances so plenty of air can reach the burner for proper combustion.